Library of interesting images and discussion related to pump and irrigation problems,

 In one case we were called out for a repair the morning after a thunderstorm had rolled through the previous night.
 We witnessed a plug in transformer for an irrigation controller blown completely out of an electrical outlet about 28 feet across a garage.

-Below is the pressure release, check valve, and pressure switch component of a lake pump system installed by a competitor underground.
+Above is the pressure release, check valve, and pressure switch component of a lake pump system installed by a competitor underground.
 This makes servicing it difficult.

 Next to the pressure switch and other components is the buried pressure tank which has already begun corroding.
 I would not give this installer high marks.
 Someday soon this is going to be an expensive repair job.